• Skip to primary navigation

 • Pinch of salt: I use fine-grain salt for this recipe.

 Enjoy almond extract?
-Sometimes I also like to include 1/4 teaspoon (or more) of pure almond extract.
-But it's not necessary.
+Sometimes I also like to include a quarter teaspoon (or more) of pure almond extract.
+It's tasty, but not necessary.

 Ingredients for vegan avocado chocolate mousse in a food processor before blending